jbatson5/SCALE-test/docs/MAVRIC.rst

-To optimize a mesh tally or multiple region tallies/point detector tallies over a large region, instead of a uniform weighting of the adjoint source, a weighting based on the inverse of the forward response can be done.
+To optimize a mesh tally or multiple region tallies/point detector tallies over a large region, instead of a uniform weighting of the adjoint source, a weighting based on the inverse of the forward response can be performed.
 This requires an extra discrete-ordinates calculation but can help the forward Monte Carlo calculation compute the mesh tally or group of tallies with more uniform statistical uncertainties.

-The same grid geometry will be used in both the forward calculation and the adjoint calculation, so the user needs to ensure that the mesh covers all of the forward sources and all of the adjoint sources, even if they are point sources.
+The same grid geometry will be used in both the forward calculation and the adjoint calculation, so the user must ensure that the mesh covers all of the forward sources and all of the adjoint sources, even if they are point sources.